malus-security/iextractor/README.md

 ```
 mkdir ipsw
-mkdir tmp
-mkdir extracted
+mkdir out
 ```

-These folders store all data downloaded, extracted and processed by iExtractor.
-Look in these folders for interesting data and copy data from/to these folders if you want to extract/process part of it on another system.
+The `ipsw/` folder stores downloaded IPSW files and the `out/` folder stores data extracted and processed by iExtractor.
+You will look in the `out/` folder for interesting data and copy data from/to the `out/` folder if you want to extract/process part of it on another system.

 ## Usage